Auto Club Speedway: Expansion and additions

 With early success following the opening of the track, the speedway began to expand reserved grandstand seating along the front stretch with an additional 15,777 seats.
 In May 1999, an additional 28 skyboxes were added to the top of the main grandstand.
 In 2001 the Auto Club Dragway, a 0.250 mi dragstrip, was built outside of the backstretch of the main speedway.
 That same year, the infield of the speedway was reconfigured to hold a multipurpose road course.
 On April 24, 2003, The San Bernardino County Planning Commission approved the changing of the speedway's conditional use permit to allow the installation of lights around the track.
 Later that year NASCAR announced a second annual NASCAR Cup Series race at the track for the 2004 season, with the second race being run "under the lights".
 NASCAR ran two weekends of racing annually until the 2011 season, when the track returned to a single annual race weekend.

 In 2006, the speedway's midway, located behind the main grandstand, was overhauled.
-The new midway, called the "Discover IE FanZone", includes the addition of Apex (a Wolfgang Puck restaurant), additional shade and lounge areas, a retail store and an entertainment stage.
+The new midway, called the "Discover IE FanZone", included the addition of Apex (a Wolfgang Puck restaurant), additional shade and lounge areas, a retail store and an entertainment stage.

 In March 2014, the Las Vegas-based company Exotics Racing expanded to California by opening a new 1.2 mile road course at the Auto Club Speedway.

 Configurations

 Attendance problems

 Upon the addition of a second NASCAR weekend at the track in 2004, attendance at the races dropped off dramatically, by as much as 20,000.
 With such a large attendance swing, drivers and media began to doubt if the track deserved two dates, even if the track was near Los Angeles, the nation's second-largest media market.
 Weather also became a concern with either extremely hot days or with rain threatening the races.
 All of this factored into NASCAR's decision to remove a second race from the track with the realignment of the 2011 NASCAR schedule.
 Former track owner Roger Penske said the track may be located in a one-race market.
 Track president Gillian Zucker cited bad weather windows and fans having other entertainment options as reasons for the attendance decline.

 Effective in the 2014 racing season, the grandstand capacity was reduced from 92,000 to 68,000.
 This was accomplished by removing approximately 12,000 seats near turn 1 and installing a hospitality area and a digital display showing speeds along the straightaway.
 In addition, seats were further reduced as a result of modifying average seat width from 18 inches to 23 inches.
-The capacity quoted does not include luxury boxes and infield seating, which when added up reaches a capacity of approximately 100,000.
+The capacity quoted does not include luxury boxes and infield seating, which when added reaches a capacity of approximately 100,000.